Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 The evidence and comparisons of TMJ injection treatments

 We often see patients with varying degrees of, and medical histories of, TMJ syndrome or TMD (Temporomandibular joint dysfunction).
 They tell us about how their TMJ developed, whether it was from extensive dental work, a traumatic injury suffered in an accident, or other reasons such as a history of teeth grinding that has lead to degenerative joint disease of the jaw.
 They may also tell us about frequent jaw dislocations and problems with their neck.
 They also tell us about a lot of treatments that did not work for them.
-In this article, we will discuss these treatments and the possible solution regenerative medicine injections may offer.
+In this article, we will discuss these treatments and the possible solutions regenerative medicine injections may offer.

 hEDS and TMJ: Does the patient have a disc or appliance problem or a psychiatric problem or a ligament problem?